 The table below documents the expected normal operating ranges for the temperatures of your module.
 Module temperatures would be expected to be within these values when installed with sufficient cooling in an approximately 20-30°C ambient air temperature environment.
-Calculated stattree statistics such as minima and maxima are reset on module reboot.
+The minimum and maximum temperatures recorded by the HSM's temperature sensor are stored in non-volatile memory and are only cleared when the HSM is initialized.

-The temperatures in this table do not cover operation of the product across the full temperature range specified in the Warnings & Cautions documentation and the nShield v13.6.5 Hardware Install and Setup Guides prerequisites pages.
-This is because these values are recommendations to ensure a long product lifetime, thus are specified for 20-30°C ambient air operation.
+The temperatures in this table do not cover operation of the product across the full temperature range specified in the Warnings & Cautions documentation and the nShield v13.6.8 Hardware Install and Setup Guides prerequisites pages.
+This is because these values are recommen dations to ensure a long product lifetime, thus are specified for 20-30°C ambient air operation.

-stattree Statistic Description Minimum expected in optimum environment Maximum expected in optimum environment CurrentCPUTemp1(PCle HSMs) First processor temperature 10°C 75°C CurrentCPUTemp2(PCle HSMs) Second processor temperature 10°C 78°C stattree Statistic Description Minimum expected in optimum environment Maximum expected in optimum environment MaxTempC (PCIe HSMs) Maximum temperature measured on either processor - 78°C MinTempC (PCle HSMs) Minimum temperature measured on either processor 10°C - CurrentTempC (network- attached HSMs) Internal temperature 1 10°C 45°C CurrentTemp2C (network- attached HSMs) Internal temperature 2 10°C 45°C MaxTempC (network- attached HSMs) Maximum of internal temperature 1 - 45°C MaxTemp2C (network- attached HSMs) Maximum of internal temperature 2 - 45°C
+stattree Statistic Description Minimum expected in optimum environment Maximum expected in optimum environment CurrentCPUTemp1(PCle HSMs) First processor tempera- ture 10°C 75°C CurrentCPUTemp2(PCle HSMs) Second processor temper ature 10°C 78°C stattree Statistic Description Minimum expected in optimum environment Maximum expected in optimum environment MaxTempC (PCle HSMs) Maximum temperature, measured on either proces sor, since the last time the HSM was initialized. - 78°C MinTempC(PCleHSMs) Minimum temperature, measured on either proces sor, since the last time the HSM was initialized.
+10°C - CurrentTempC (network- attached HSMs) Internal temperature 1 10°C 45°C CurrentTemp2C (network- attached HSMs) Internal temperature 2 10°C 45°C MaxTempC (network- attached HSMs) Maximum of internal tem- perature 1 - 45°C MaxTemp2C (network- attached HSMs) Maximum of internal tem- perature 2 45°C